langchain-ai/langchainjs/docs/docs/modules/agents/load_from_hub.md

 [LangChainHub](https://github.com/hwchase17/langchain-hub) contains a collection of chains which can be loaded directly via LangChain.

-For this example, you will also need to install the SerpAPI Python package.
+For this example, you will also need to install the SerpAPI package for JavaScript/TypeScript.

 ```bash
 npm i serpapi